Financial Aid Office

 Federal Work-Study Program (FWS)

 This program provides part-time employment opportunities for students on the campus and in the local community.
-Students are paid as regular part-time employees except that no FICA tax is withheld.
+Students must be a U.S. citizens or eligible non-citizen and are paid as regular part-time employees except that no FICA tax is withheld.
+Unlike other types of aid, students receive the funds in the form of a paycheck, based on hours worked, similar to a normal job.

 Federal Direct Unsubsidized Stafford Loans

-These loans are the traditional "student loans" that are provided by the federal government.
+These loans are the traditional "student loans" that are provided by the federal government and are available to U.S. citizens or eligible non-citizens.

 Application Procedures: Students who submit the FAFSA are automatically considered for this aid source based on need.
-SUNY Cortland's financial aid package will automatically include Federal Direct Unsubsidized Stafford student loan eligibility.
-Completion of the Award Package Terms and Acceptance Form on myRedDragon is required for loan funds to be processed.
+SUNY Cortland's financial aid package will automatically include Federal Direct Unsubsidized student loan eligibility.
+Completion of the Award Package Acceptance Form on myRedDragon is required for loan funds to be processed.

 Graduate or professional students are now eligible to borrow under the Federal Direct PLUS Loan Program up to their cost of attendance minus other estimated financial assistance.
 The terms and conditions applicable to Parent PLUS Loans also apply to Graduate/Professional PLUS loans.
 Students should contact their advisor in the Financial Aid Office for more information.